Welcome to Year 2!

 Please endeavour to read daily with your child and to make a note of what you have read in their Reading Record.
 We are currently encouraging and rewarding the children to read at home.
 Please feel free to note in the reading record any books/comics etc that the children are reading at home.

 We hope to change reading books twice a week on Mondays and Thursdays.

 Thank you for your support in completing the Learning Logs.
-They are looking fantastic!
+We had great fun presenting them in class.
 They will be sent home at the end of each half term to be returned to school after the holiday.

 What you can do to help...